williamjturkel/H3885G-FW25/Wk01/README.md

 # Wk 01.
 The Top-Down Philosophy, Scholarly Primitives & Gemini Ecosystem

-Introduction to Large Language Models (LLMs).
-The shift from bottom-up programming to top-down, natural language control. **Goal**: Setup & Conceptual Grounding.
+We begin by shifting our mindset from "bottom-up" data processing to a "top-down" scholarly philosophy where we act as the architects of AI systems involving Large Language Models (LLMs).
+Today, we explore the Gemini ecosystem (our primary research environment) to understand how "scholarly primitives" like searching and comparing are reimagined in 2026.

 # Unsworth's Scholarly Primitives